-The House voted 230-199 Thursday to remove Greene from the Budget Committee and the Education and Labor Committee.
+The House voted 230 to 199 Thursday to remove Greene from the Budget Committee and the Education and Labor Committee.
 Eleven of 211 Republicans voted with every Democrat to sideline Greene in a rebuke of her embrace of extremist ideology.

 As recently as late last year, Greene had been an open adherent of the QAnon ideology – a sprawling web of false claims that have incited violence and that played a role in inspiring the deadly Jan.
 6 attack on the U.S. Capitol by a pro-Trump mob.
 In addition, she made comments on social media suggesting that some mass shootings were staged by supporters of gun control, that the Sept.
 11, 2001, terrorist attacks were orchestrated by government forces and that a Jewish cabal had sparked a deadly wildfire with a laser beam from space.

 Ahead of the vote Thursday, Greene renounced some of her most outrageous claims in a House floor speech.
 But she also lashed out at Democrats and the media – equating their reporting with QAnon’s falsehoods – while sidestepping many of her most troubling actions, including social media postings endorsing the assassinations of prominent Democrats and her harassment of a well-known gun-control advocate.

 Many Democrats, and some Republicans, said they did not believe Greene was sufficiently contrite and had avoided a straightforward apology for her actions – including her promulgation of QAnon falsehoods, which she explained Thursday as, “I was allowed to believe things that weren’t true.”